Was dürfen Hunde nicht essen?

 1. Fruit

-It is not yet clear what causes the toxicity in these fruits.
-Some dogs have tolerated eating grapes, others have suffered severe poisoning with kidney failure, some of which have been fatal.
-One theory is that it is due to components of the grape seeds, another theory is a toxic reaction to the pesticides used.
+The exact cause of the toxicity in these fruits has not yet been conclusively determined.
+Some dogs have tolerated the consumption of grapes, while others have suffered severe poisoning with kidney failure, sometimes resulting in death.
+One hypothesis is that the grape seeds are constituents, while another is a toxic reaction to the pesticides used.

-It is not yet clear what causes the toxicity in these fruits.
-Some dogs have tolerated eating grapes, others have suffered severe poisoning with kidney failure, some of which have been fatal.
-One theory is that it is due to components of the grape seeds, another theory is a toxic reaction to the pesticides used.
+The exact cause of the toxicity in these fruits has not yet been conclusively determined.
+Some dogs have tolerated the consumption of grapes, while others have suffered severe poisoning with kidney failure, sometimes resulting in death.
+One hypothesis is that the grape seeds are constituents, while another is a toxic reaction to the pesticides used.

 The toxic dose is 10-30 g/kg body weight.
-Symptoms of poisoning include vomiting, shock, kidney failure with increased or decreased urine flow, increased kidney values in the blood and even death.
-Please make sure that your dog does not have access to the sweet fruits; grapes should always be stored out of the reach of dogs.
+Symptoms of poisoning include vomiting, shock, kidney failure with increased or decreased urine flow, elevated kidney blood values, and even death.
+Please ensure that your dog does not have access to these sweet fruits; grapes should always be stored out of reach of dogs.

-In general, when feeding fruit with stones, you should make sure to remove the seeds, as these contain hydrogen cyanide.
-Fruit should also be washed or peeled thoroughly and fed according to individual tolerance.
+In general, when feeding fruit with stones, you should be careful to remove the seeds, as these contain hydrogen cyanide.
+Fruit should also be thoroughly washed or peeled and fed according to individual tolerance.

 1. Vegetables